ALL SUBMISSIONS ARE NOW OPEN!

 HERE ARE THE GUIDELINES FOR THE ALTAR FEATURE–

 email us at firstname.lastname@example.org.
-Include your third person bio, as well as the following:
+Include your third person bio, as well as the following, DUE BY OCT.
+1st (our last altar feature will be in the fall of 2022)

 Step 1–Send at least ONE photo of an altar/ sacred space for creativity in your home.
 I would say up to 5 photos if you want to do more than one.